 The Psychosocial Factors Behind MS

 One of the key (and less commonly known) factors contributing to MS is psychosocial.
-The idea that emotions, stress and relationships might be involved in either the causation or exacerbation of multiple sclerosis (MS) dates back more than a century.
+The idea that emotions, stress, and relationships can be involved in the causation or exacerbation of multiple sclerosis (MS) dates back more than a century.
 The idea has now been supported by modern research.
-Working through these factors using medical hypnotherapy can help restore health.
+Working through these factors can help restore health.

 Personality is one of the main psychosocial factors contributing to MS. It was formed in response to experiences of childhood and it became stable with age.
 This childhood personality might not be sustainable in adulthood and can cause the body’s to rebel.
 Working through the core beliefs, values, and childhood traumas that created that personality can lead the body and the psyche back to health.

-Transforming these psychological burdens along with reducing the environmental burdens in your body is your journey to health.
+Transforming these psychological burdens along with reducing the environmental burdens is your journey back to health.
+The purpose of this website is to support you on along the way.

 Can Symptoms like Incontinence, Pain and Balance Improve?